Zheralix/gui-cli-toggle/README.md

 4. If you are not using /usr or /usr/local and/or the PREFIX is not in your PATH, Then you will have to run PREFIX/bin/gui-cli-toggle, For example: "/opt/gui-cli-toggle/bin/gui-cli-toggle".

 If you don't know what these variables mean, Then:
-1. PATH: The PATH variable is exported to the path of binaries, For Example PATH=/usr/bin:/usr/local/bin:/usr/sbin:/usr/local/sbin
+1. PATH: The PATH variable is exported to the path of binaries, For Example PATH=/usr/bin:/usr/local/bin:/usr/sbin:/usr/local/sbin.
-2. PREFIX: The PREFIX variable is usually /usr/local, For example: if you make the PREFIX /foo/bar, Then the binary will be in /foo/bar/bin/gui-cli-toggle.
+2. PREFIX: The PREFIX variable is usually /usr/local, But /usr is the most preferred, Especially in LFS (Linux From Scratch), For example: if you make the PREFIX /foo/bar, Then the binary will be in /foo/bar/bin/gui-cli-toggle.